g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Thirdly, put strong observability and monitoring mechanisms into exercise.
 These answers permit early anomaly identification and activate swift actions by providing actual-time insights into the conduct and performance of the application in a green environment.

 Furthermore, prepare a backup plan.
-Make certain that a smooth manner exists for rolling back adjustments and returning to dependable production environment if issues occur at some point of testing.
+Make certain that a smooth manner exists for rolling back adjustments and returning to a dependable production environment if issues occur at some point in testing.

 Finally, use automated trying out (testing) to make the checking out process more efficient.
 Automated checks keep manual hard work and provide comprehensive coverage of test situations because they can be fast and reliable.